 colormap — Set the active colormap in MATLAB and RunMat plotting.

 colormap sets the active color palette for the current plotting context.
-It affects colormap-driven visualizations such as imagesc, surf, and contourf, scoped to the active axes in MATLAB and RunMat.
+It accepts a named palette or an m-by-3 RGB matrix with values in [0, 1], and affects colormap-driven visualizations such as imagesc, surf, and contourf, scoped to the active axes in MATLAB and RunMat.

 Syntax